Gang Rapes Expose India's Ugly Truth

-Source: Mark Johanson (International Business Times)
+Author/Source: Mark Johanson (International Business Times)

 NEW DELHI - News of a Swiss tourist’s horrific gang-rape in central India Friday was, regrettably, less shocking that it should have been.
 After all, it comes in a year where the issue of sexual violence against women has dominated headlines out of the South Asian nation.

 The fatal gang-rape of a 23-year-old student on a New Delhi bus in December sent shockwaves around the world and galvanized tens of thousands of both men and women to protest India’s treatment of it’s female population.

 What sets this latest case apart from its notorious predecessor is that it happened to a foreigner who, like millions of other tourists, chose to visit India because of its perceived safety.